 Never Stop Learning: 10 Websites That Promote Lifelong Education

 Back to school!
-That phrase may conjure images of racing to the store to buy notebooks and mechanical pencils, or even a fresh new outfit from Old Navy, but today, we take 'back to school' to another level.
+That phrase may conjure images of racing to the store to buy notebooks and mechanical pencils or even a fresh new outfit from Old Navy.
+Still, today, we take 'back to school' to another level.

-After our primary education, adults enter the workforce, and tend to stagnate as their brain goes on auto-pilot throughout their lives.
+After our primary education, adults enter the workforce.
+They tend to stagnate as their brain goes on auto-pilot throughout their lives.

 But, continuous education has been proven to increase economic prosperity and overall health.

 What do Ben Bernanke, Buzz Aldrin, and Dolph Lundgren have in common?
-Well, all these gentlemen, even Ivan Drago, are all graduates of the prestigious Massachusetts Institute of Technology.
-While it may be challenging to get accepted to MIT, and cost you a pretty penny ($51,520 per year to be exact), the institution has provided anyone with an internet connection the ability to gain a formal education through their MIT OpenCourseWare platform.
+All these gentlemen, even Ivan Drago, are all graduates of the prestigious Massachusetts Institute of Technology.
+It's challenging to get accepted to MIT and will also cost you a pretty penny ($51,520 per year, to be exact).
+However, the institution provides anyone with an internet connection the opportunity to gain a formal education through their MIT OpenCourseWare platform.

 There are three main categories for these videos.